nantrinh/web_quiz_engine/README.md

 [
   {
     "id": 1,
-    "title": "The Java Logo",
+    "title": "Food",
-    "text": "What is depicted on the Java logo?", "options": ["Robot","Tea leaf","Cup of coffee","Bug"] },
+    "text": "Which food does not start with the letter P?", "options": ["Pizza","Pasta","Paneer","Burger"],
+  },
   {
     "id": 2,